Skip to content

 Tourist Magnet

-The importance of Croagh Patrick as a magnet for visitors cannot be underestimated.
 A survey conducted by the Westport Tourism Organisation (WTO) determined that of the reasons influencing people to choose Westport as a holiday destination, a remarkable 60.2% indicated that Croagh Patrick either greatly influenced or somewhat influenced their decision.
 Climbing the Reek ranked second only to the Greenway and Railway Walk as the most attractive outdoor activity for tourists in the Westport area.
 Michael Ring, then Minister of State at the Department of Transport, Tourism and Sport, once described the mountain as “an integral part of our spiritual and cultural heritage and very important for tourism.”
-One Canadian sculptor, Timothy Schmalz, has even proposed erecting a 100-foot-high statue of Saint Patrick on top of the mountain.
+One Canadian sculptor, Timothy Schmalz, even proposed erecting a 100-foot-high statue of Saint Patrick on top of the mountain.
 He was quoted as saying that “the whole Westport area is like an artist’s masterpiece that has been put in a dark closet.
 Wouldn’t it be fantastic if thousands of more people knew it existed?”

-There has been talk of closing the mountain altogether, or banning athletes who race up and down the peak.
-The former would be a drastic measure indeed, considering the enormous footfall of visitors to this beautiful peak each year.
-Recently, however, Mayo County Council’s head of environment was appointed to lead a Croagh Patrick Stakeholders group, whose aim is to manage the impact of growing numbers of recreational users on the mountain.
-This group recently created a dedicated map marking the pilgrimage route on the 764-metre-high mountain, new signage and information boards, as well as ‘counters’ to determine precise numbers using the sacred site.
-Perhaps more significantly, the group is appointing a consultant to design the conservation works.
-It is anticipated that the Department of Environment, Fáilte Ireland and Mayo County Council will fund the conservation project, which would also be supplemented by voluntary contributions from users.
+There was talk of closing the mountain altogether or banning athletes who race up and down the peak.
+The former would have been a drastic measure, considering the enormous footfall of visitors to this beautiful peak each year.
+Mayo County Council’s head of environment was then appointed to lead a Croagh Patrick Stakeholders group, whose aim was to manage the impact of growing numbers of recreational users on the mountain.
+This group created a dedicated map marking the pilgrimage route on the 764-metre-high mountain, new signage and information boards, as well as ‘counters’ to determine precise numbers using the sacred site.
+Perhaps more significantly, the group appointed a consultant to design the conservation works.

 Who Owns Croagh Patrick?

-To complicate matters, the question of liability has been raised regarding those who are injured on the mountain.
-Earlier in 2016, a court upheld a claim by a walker on the Wicklow Way that reasonable care had not been taken to maintain a boardwalk in a safe condition and this failure was responsible for a gash to her right knee which required seven stitches.
+To complicate matters, the question of liability was raised regarding those who are injured on the mountain.
+In 2016, a court upheld a claim by a walker on the Wicklow Way that reasonable care had not been taken to maintain a boardwalk in a safe condition and this failure was responsible for a gash to her right knee which required seven stitches.
 The Irish National Parks and Wildlife Service (NPWS) was held liable for negligence and breach of duty and ordered to pay the hiker €40,000.
-The case is under appeal, but if upheld, this sets a precedent whereby any work performed on the summit cone to make it safer for pilgrims may become the responsibility of those who undertook the work in the first place and/or the ‘owners’ of the peak.
+The case was not upheld but set a precedent whereby any work performed on the summit cone to make it safer for pilgrims might become the responsibility of those who undertook the work in the first place and/or the ‘owners’ of the peak.
 While ‘totally at your own risk’ disclaimers are in place today, there is some question as to whether or not these would be upheld in an Irish court of law.

 More recently, there has been talk that a recognised legal policy will be enacted meaning that anyone entering privately owned land, such as Croagh Patrick, will be taking responsibility for themselves, and that the landowners and the Mayo County Council will be indemnified.
 It is hoped that the Uplands Management Division of the Department of Arts, Heritage and Regional Development will provide a National Indemnity Scheme for Upland Areas as a matter of urgency.